samyiin/IdentifierNameNormalization/README.md

 The prompt is in *Utils/sys_msg.txt* and the function definition is in *Utils/function.txt*.
 The cheapest model that is smart enough is gpt-4.1-mini.
 The gpt-4.1-nano or gpt-4o-mini are not smart enough for the task.

-# Threats to Validation
-The first thing I notice, is that my framework of softword decomposition does not work for "made up words".
-Words such as "jsonify", which means change something to json format.
-Since this is a semantic parser, we are supoose to be able to identify such cases, since as human we understand this phrase.
-Or words such as "tokenizer", means the tool that tokenize something, (tokenize also is a made up word that means to convert something into tokens...).
-Other examples are "configurator", "validator".

-But my consideration here is that we are building this parser so that we can analyze the usage of natural language in my masters thesis.
-So in my thesis we didn't focus on the case of made up words in programming languages.
-Maybe this can be an interesting direction.
-But from a parsing word perspective, it is technically correct to parse jsonify to json (technical term) + ify (unidentifiable).